-Your Wine Might Contain Radioactive Particles, Study Finds, & Um Excuse Me What?
+This Study Says Your Wine Might Be Literally Radioactive, & Um Excuse Me What?

 Are you drinking a glass of rosé right now?
 Well you might want to stop because I have some news for you.
 According to a recent study, your wine might be radioactive.
 Now aren't you glad I made you put that glass down?